Gayatrimurali/scrtyAIcpltagntsdepth/Lab 04/Lab_04_Purview_Sensitivity_Labels_DLP.md

 	![](./media/l04-e1-t1-s2.png)

+     > **Note:** It might take few moments to set up, do refresh the page in case the option is not visible.

 1. On the **Information Protection settings** page, select the **Co-authoring for files with sensitivity labels** tab.

 1. Select the checkbox for **Turn on co-authoring for files with sensitivity labels** if not already turned on.